jeremyqzt/CvsPy/docs/01-Why.md

 How long (Non-Threaded): 4.409004
 ```

-We can write a threaded version of the same program where we distribute the workload across 4 threads.
+We can write a threaded version of the same program where we distribute the workload across 4 threads (i.e. each thread counts down from 1.25 million).

 ```
 from time import time